lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 0 means it is disabled, 1 means a warning, and 2 is an error.
 In `"indent"` the second 2 is the number of spaces we will allow.

-The `"vars": "local"` has to do whether we only disallow unused local variables or globals too. `"args": "after-used"` means only the last parameter in a function is required to be used.
+The `"vars": "all"` has to do whether we only disallow unused local variables or globals too.
+Local here being in new scopes (such as functions for example).
+`"args": "after-used"` means only the last parameter in a function is required to be used.

 We set `"no-alert"` to 1 only since it has no options and we just want a warning.